Dumisani Dlamini

-Dumisani Dlamini (/zu/; born 23 October 1963) is a South African actor and dancer best known for playing Crocodile on Sarafina!
+Dumisani Dlamini (/zu/; born 23 October 1963) is a South African actor and dancer best known for playing Crocodile in Sarafina!
 (1992) and Chester on Yizo Yizo.
 He is the father of American singer and rapper Doja Cat.

 Career

 Dlamini started his career in South Africa as a dancer which led him to be cast in the musical, Sarafina! which premiered in South Africa in 1987.
 His international career started when the musical became a Broadway production which led him to tour the U.S. from 28 January 1988 — 2 July 1989.
 His film career began when the play was adapted into the movie Sarafina!
 (1992) starring Whoopi Goldberg.
 He lived in the U.S. for a few years after the show ended and later returned to South Africa where he continued his work in the television and music industry.
 He is also credited as the producer and pianist on Linda Kekana's I am an African album which was released by Gallo Records in 2002.
 He started a career in television and has been acting for the past 30 years where he appeared in popular South African shows like Isibaya, Shaka Ilembe, and Yizo Yizo amongst others.
 He produced Mercy: Sex Appeal.